inspec/inspec-aws/docs/resources/aws_batch_job_definitions.md

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers, please visit our [Universal Matchers page](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-jobqueue.html).
+For a full list of the available matchers, please visit our [Universal Matchers page](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-jobqueue.html).

 The controls will pass if the `describe` method returns at least one result.